ryoo14/keyboards/README.md

 ### License Notice
 **Important**: Case STEP files were created using the free version of Autodesk Fusion 360, which restricts commercial use.
 Please use these files for personal use only.

-## PCB

-When ordering PCB assembly, there are several important considerations to keep in mind.
-The BOM and position files generated automatically often contain an error where diodes are incorrectly listed as top-side placement when they should actually be on the bottom side.
-This is a critical issue that must be addressed before placing any order - always manually review and change the diode placement from "top" to "bottom" in the position files to avoid assembly mistakes.

-Additionally, any suggestions for cheaper alternative part numbers are always appreciated for cost optimization.

-Production files are available in the respective `pcb/*/production/` directories.